guenthermi/translation-align/README.md

 ## Future plans

 - Support more criteria
-- Support other instructions (e.g., instruct the LLM to use specific terminology, data formats, ect.)
+- Support more modification without custom instructions (e.g., instruct the LLM to use specific terminology, date formats, ect.)
 - Alternatives to Gemini for the translation